Why Training Legs Is Non-Negotiable: 6 Reasons Your Future Self Will Thank You

 6. Leg Strength Improves Balance, Mobility, and Quality of Life as You Age

 Falls are one of the leading causes of injury and loss of independence in older adults.
-And the research is consistent: leg strength and balance are the two factors most predictive of fall risk.
+Leg strength and balance are the two factors most predictive of fall risk.

 Training legs — especially unilateral movements like single-leg work, step-ups, and split squats — builds the stability and coordination your body needs to move confidently through life at every age.
 This isn't just about athletic performance.
 It's about being able to pick up your kids or grandkids, climb stairs without pain, and stay active and independent for decades.